Teen Dating: When Does Puppy Love Become More Serious?

 - Suggest they do an activity that keeps their idle hands and lips busy such as video games or if you have a pool or air hockey table.

 - If bedrooms are the only place where a TV or videogame system is located, then make them keep the door open with one person on the bed at a time.
 You can also move the Tv and/or system into a more open room.

 It’s very important to have open communication with your teen about sex, love, dating and values.
 The more you listen to your teens and share (not lecture) your opinions and values, the more your teens can develop their own opinions.
 You will also feel more trusting when your teen goes from puppy love to serious dating if you know where your teen stands on these issues.

-For more tips on how to handle teen dating and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, take the 30-Days To Parenting Success Course.
+For more tips on how to handle teen dating and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, get the 7 Keys to Parenting Success ebook.
 You will be less frustrated, respond more calmly and feel more confident in any parenting situation.